Why should I join Local 965, UA-Fayetteville Education Association?

 Furthermore, the University of Arkansas System allows union membership in Board of Trustees Policy 460.1 Employees Joining Labor Unions and the Fayetteville Human Resources quotes the state constitution’s Amendment 34.

-That said, any employee — from tenured prof to a classified part-time hourly — is subject to workplace discipline or a negative workplace environment, where at could be root one’s affiliation with some group including a union.
-To fight this or any discrimination, union membership has value there.
+That said, any employee — from a tenured prof to a classified part-time hourly — might face workplace discipline or a negative workplace environment, at whose root could be the employee’s affiliation with a union or other group.
+To fight this or any discrimination, union membership has value.

 Does the union provide representation to employees who face ‘issues’?